ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Article IV-Governing Body

 Section 1.
-The Executive Committee consists of President, Immediate Past President, President Elect, Treasurer, Secretary, and NAFEPA Board Member(s).
+The Executive Committee consists of President, Immediate Past President, President Elect, Treasurer, Secretary, and NAFEPA Board Member(s), and consultants approved by the Executive Committee.

 Section 2.
 The affairs of the Association except as restricted herein or in the By-Laws shall be conducted by the Board of Directors consisting of the following Association members each with one vote when present at a Board of Directors meeting; Executive Committee, one representative from each district as defined in the By-Laws.